-Learners from K-12 are graded on Written Work (WW), Performance Tasks (PT), and Trimestral Examination (TE) every trimester.
+Learners from Grade 1 to Grade 10 are graded on Written Work (WW), Performance Tasks (PT), and Trimestral Examination (TE) every trimester.
 These three are given specific percentage weights that vary according to the nature of the learning area.
-DLSU Integrated School

 3.2.1.1 Types of Assessment